 The attorneys with the Law Office of Bryan Fagan offer free of charge consultations to any person in our community, across Texas, or throughout the rest of the world interested in learning about Texas family law.
-Most of the time, the people we talked to in these consultations are planning on filing a family law case or have recently had one filed against them.
-With that in mind, we do Our best to answer questions honestly and thoughtfully while providing basic resources to learn more about the law and our practice of it.
+Most of the time, the people we talked to in these consultations plan to file a family law case or have recently had one filed against them.
+With that in mind, we do Our best to answer questions honestly and thoughtfully while providing primary resources to learn more about the law and our practice of it.
 This is how we can provide information and help our community learn about the services that we provide to our clients.

 It happens regularly that we are asked questions about specific areas of family law.
-When it comes to questions regarding children and children's issues in divorce and child custody cases, one of the questions that we are asked is what the judge was most likely to decide when it comes to custody for a particular person's case.
+When it comes to questions regarding children and children's issues in divorce and child custody cases, we are asked what the judge was most likely to decide when it comes to custody for a particular person's point.
 That person will spend some time going through a lengthy review of their circumstances and then asking our attorney about what is likely to happen in a trial scenario.
-It may be that we are the first attorney or law office that this person is ever spoken to get a professional opinion on their particular situation.
+We may be the first attorney or law office that this person is ever spoken to get a professional opinion on their particular situation.

-When our attorneys respond to the question, the answer we get from our office's potential client is that they would like to have full custody of their child after the divorce or child custody cases come to a close.
+When our attorneys respond to the question, the answer we get from our office's potential clients is that they would like to have full custody of their child after the divorce or child custody cases come to a close.
 Now, full custody is a term that is not utilized once in the Texas family code.
 More than that, the term custody isn't even used in the family code.
-Custody is a general term utilized by the public and attorneys alike to describe issues related to a whole host of topics in Texas family log related to children.
+Custody is a general term used by the public and attorneys alike to describe issues related to a whole host of topics in Texas family log about children.

-Full custody must be something that people discuss quite a bit about family law cases because persons from all walks of life and backgrounds tend to use this term for conservatorships in custody issues.
-While different people may mean different things that we use the term full custody the connotation is that the person saying that he or she wants full custody of their child typically desires to have that child live with him or her full time, have child support paid to him or her and have most of the decision-making ability about that child's best interests.
+Full custody must be something that people discuss family law cases because persons from all walks of life and backgrounds tend to use this term for conservatorships in custody issues.
+While different people may mean other things that we use the term full custody, the connotation is that the person saying that they want full custody of their child typically desires to have that child live with them full time, have child support paid to them and have most of the decision-making ability about that child's best interests.

 Start to think about what you mean when you say full custody.

-This needs to change because people who go into child custody or divorce cases without a plan very rarely end up with a result in their case that is to their liking.
+This needs to change because people who go into child custody or divorce cases without a plan rarely end up with a result in a lawsuit that is to their liking.
 It would help if you were intentional and exact with creating goals for yourself in your case and then even more intentional about how you set off to achieve those goals.
-The people who struggle in their family law cases do so because they rely mainly on their attorney's experience to achieve success in the case and have no basic understanding of the family law process.
+The people who struggle in their family law cases do so because they rely mainly on their attorney's experience to succeed in the case and have no basic understanding of the family law process.
 While your attorney should be taking the lead on educating you about the process and helping you through the decision-making steps, you are primarily responsible for your case and not your attorney.

 Therefore, if you come into our law office and begin to discuss full custody, you should do so with the understanding that ultimately, you need to determine what full custody means for you and your family based on your specific circumstances.
-Once you have a basic understanding of what you want to achieve in your case, you will be better position 2 make decisions that are in the best interest of your family.
-Before then, you will merely be regurgitating information and terminology that you have heard from other people without a real understanding of how those topics can impact your life and your children in the future.
+Once you have a basic understanding of what you want to achieve in your case, you will be better position 2 make decisions that are in your family's best interest.
+Before then, you will merely be regurgitating information and terminology that you have heard from other people without a fundamental understanding of how those topics can impact your life and your children in the future.

 Once you have answered these questions, you can determine whether you are even in a position to ask for primary conservative rights to your children.
 Do not let your ego or pride get in the way of deciding for your children in their best interests.
 I have seen my fair share of parents attempt to win primary conservative shipwrights of their child in family law cases for no other reason than they do not want their opposing parent to have that right.
-This is not a great reason to push for primary conservatorships rights or full custody, as many people call it.
+As many people call it, this is not a great reason to push for primary conservatorships rights or full custody.

 Another important aspect of this conversation is that you need to determine which parent, you or your opposing parents, have more often filled the shoes of a primary conservator during your lives to this point.
-If you have very rarely taken the lead on parenting responsibilities associated with your children, then it is going to be tougher for you to argue then you should be named the primary conservator of your children in a divorce for a child custody case.
+Suppose you have very rarely taken the lead on parenting responsibilities associated with your children.
+In that case, it is going to be more challenging for you to argue then you should be named the primary conservator of your children in a divorce for a child custody case.
 This does not mean that you will lose any rights associated with parenting your children, but it does mean that you are less likely to be named as the parent who has the primary right to determine your children's residence.

 Be prepared to negotiate with your opposing parent on this topic.

-I've learned from speaking to parents who are contemplating a new family law case because most people believe that a judge will decide their case.
+I've learned from speaking to parents contemplating a new family law case because most people believe that a judge will decide their case.
 I don't blame these folks for thinking this way.
-Television and movies lead us to believe that judges play a central role in every aspect of other family lodges.
-What's more, television and movies tend to have us believe that there is one event in a family law case: the trial.
+Television and movies lead us to think that judges play a central role in every aspect of other family lodges.
+What's more, television and films tend to have us believe that there is one event in a family law case: the trial.
 Everything must come down to a dramatic and emotional divorce or child custody trial to determine custody rights.

 In the real world, this could not be further from the truth.
 While your child custody or divorce case may involve a trial, it is unlikely that it would.
-The vast majority of divorce and child custody cases are settled in mediation rather than judged after a trial.
+Most divorce and child custody cases are settled in mediation rather than judged after a trial.
 This means you need to be comfortable and willing to negotiate on custody issues with your opposing party.
-You all will be sharing custody rights, and it only makes sense to negotiate with those rights in mind during mediation.
+You all will be sharing custody rights, and it only makes sense to deal with those rights in mind during mediation.

-On the other hand, if you are willing to negotiate through difficult issues in your custody case, then you will be well on your way to establishing hey good co-parenting relationship with their opposing parent.
-Ann is more likely to settle upon a custody division in the best interest of your child.
-Keep in mind that a judge is not as well suited to make decisions regarding your family 1 compared to you and your co-parent.
-Nobody knows your family and your child, as well as the two of you do.
-Rely upon this expertise, and you all will be well served to work your way through the important issues regarding child custody in your own case.
+On the other hand, if you are willing to negotiate through complex issues in your custody case, then you will be well on your way to establishing hey good co-parenting relationship with their opposing parent.
+Ann is more likely to settle upon a custody division in the best interest of her child.
+Keep in mind that a judge is not as well suited to make decisions regarding your family as you and your co-parent.
+Nobody knows your family and your child, as well as the two of you, do.
+Rely upon this expertise, and you all will be well served to work your way through the essential issues regarding child custody in your case.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, in via video.
-These consultations are a great way for you to learn more about Texas family law and the services our law office provides to our clients.
+These consultations are an excellent way for you to learn more about Texas family law and our law office's services to our clients.

 Other Articles you may be interested in: